geoserver/geoserver/doc/en/user/source/community/features-templating/directives.rst

 * While order of the keys is not important in JSON, the merge is processed so that the base property names are included first in the merged result, and the new ones included in the override are added after them.
+* If in the overalay JSON template, are present attributes with a property interpolation directive or an expression that in turn returns a JSON, the JSON attribute tree will be merged too with the corresponding one in the base JSON tree.

 The ``$merge`` directive can be used in any object, making it the root for the merge operation.
 This could be used as an alternative to inclusion when local customizations are needed.